-Return a tuple with all information concerning the step with given index (0 is the first step, 1 the second step and so on).
-If you know only the step value, use the get\step\index() method to get the corresponding index.
+Return a tuple with all information concerning the stepid with given index (0 is the first step, 1 the second step and so on).
+If you know only the step value, use the get\index\from\stepid() method to get the corresponding index.